superpandas-ai/superpandas/README.md

     *   Advanced data validation and schema enforcement.
     *   Support for more complex data types (e.g., nested structures, geospatial data).
     *   Enhanced time-series data handling.
+    *   Extending metadata merging to DataFrame methods like `concat`, `merge`, `join`, etc.
+    *   Extending metadata to methods like checking equality, copy, etc.
 *   **LLM Integration Improvements:**
     *   More sophisticated automated analysis and insight generation.
     *   Support for fine-tuning LLMs on specific datasets.
     *   Integration with a wider range of LLM providers and models.
+    *   Adding support for chat history in LLM interactions.
+*   **Multi-DataFrame and Database Support:**
+    *   Extending SuperDataFrame to have multiple DataFrames with foreign key support.
+    *   Providing AI interface to RDBMS systems.
+    *   Support for complex relational data operations with metadata preservation.
 *   **Expanded Serialization Options:**
     *   Support for additional storage formats (e.g., Parquet, Avro) with metadata.
     *   Integration with data versioning systems (e.g., DVC).